kirilenkobm/py_nf/README.md

 abs_path_joblist = paths_to_abspaths_in_joblist(joblist)
 ```

-This function will search for file or directory paths in your job list and
+This function will search for file or directory paths in your batch and
 then replace them with absolute paths.

 For example, this command: